codermat123/Matias-Portfolio/README.md

 This project marks my first time employing Data visualization and analysis tools on raw data extracted from data.gov.sg.

 - Using PowerBI, I formed relationships and statistics between crimes and genders
-- Debunking of "Do male's commit more crimes stigma" using statsitcs
+- Debunking of "Do male's commit more crimes stigma" using stats